Parable #15. The Good Yeast (Kingdom of Heaven):

 Now we are forgiven and we are being offered yet again another opportunity to obey Adonai Avinu.

-Now is time for our people to do Teshuvah and Return to Adonai.
+Now is time for our people (modern Israel) to do Teshuvah and return to Adonai our Father.
 Now is the time for our people and nation to recognize and believe in the one whom He has sent.
-Then will the Messiah return to us (Israel) from heaven; and then finally, the Kingdom of Adonai will be (completely) restored to our people.
+Then will the Messiah return to us (Israel) from heaven; and then finally, will the kingdom of Adonai be (completely) restored to Israel.

 Open up the Gates and let the King of Glory come in!

-So too from HaBikkurim to the time of Shavuot (the Feast of Weeks) we must open up the gates and let the Adonai of Glory come in!
-In at least in a meditative way we let this governance of Messiah and the Spirit be well-exercised in our conscious lives by our fully participating in the messianic exercise of the Counting of the Omer.
+So too from HaBikkurim to the time of Shavuot (the Feast of Weeks) we must open up the gates of our hearts, souls, and minds and let HaShem, the King of Glory come in!
 This we do by daily ingesting the golden manna of the heavenly teaching of the Rabbi of Heaven.
 He is the Humble Man who came to earth from heaven’s place of highest glory.
-He came not at first to be the exalted Conquering King (although that day quickly approaches) but as the Divinely appointed lowly, humble servant of Adonai.
-He came at the first to His people as the Suffering Servant in Isaiah 53.
-Thereafter, through a remnant of Israel He has been revealing His plan to bring the Salvation of Adonai to all of the nations and peoples of the world.
+He came not at first to be the exalted Conquering King (although that day quickly approaches) but as the Divinely appointed lowly, humble servant of HaShem.
+Our Messiah came at the first to us as the Suffering Servant in Isaiah 53.
+Thereafter, through a remnant of Israel he has been revealing G-d’s plan to bring His Salvation to all of the nations and peoples of the world.

-The Unity (Echad) of the Assembly, Messiah, and Adonai:
+The Unity (Echad) of the Assembly, Messiah, and Adonai Avinu:

 The Messiah gives to us the Bread of Life and He gives to us the New Wine of the Holy Spirit.